Diversity, Equity, & Inclusion

 - Serve as diversity representative on every IHSI search committee

 The committee hosts discussions, shares resources, and works to engage all staff in creating a safe, respectful, and inclusive environment.
-IHSI staff members are given professional development funds and encouraged to take part in training and educational opportunities related to diversity, equity, and inclusion.
+In 2022, all staff members participated in a facilitated Intercultural Awareness Inventory group training and reflection both as a team and as individuals.
+IHSI staff members are also given professional development funds and encouraged to take part in training and educational opportunities related to diversity, equity, and inclusion.

 The Health Equity core provides guidance for designing and disseminating research that reduces health disparities and works towards positive health outcomes for all members of society.
 This core works through campus and community partnerships to integrate equity into all stages of the research development process.